Blockstream/greenlight/libs/gl-client-js/README.md

 const glclient = require('gl-client');
 const buffer = require("buffer");

+let invite = "..." // You'll need an invite from GL to create a new node

 // The scheduler accepts connections with identity /users/nobody for `register` and `recover` let tls = new glclient.TlsConfig();